Local-first context engine for AI coding agents

 Multi-repo & Git

 Cross-repo context.
-Git-native index.
+Git-native manifest.

 Most AI agents are repo-blind.
 Cloud context engines can link repos — but require uploading your code. vexp builds cross-repo dependency graphs entirely on your machine, spanning frontend, backend, and infra in a single local query.